yuxqiu/UCL-Programming-Tutor-2022/weeks/week15/notes.md

 ## Abstract Machine

 > In computer science, an abstract machine is a theoretical model that allows for a detailed and precise analysis of how a computer system functions.
 Abstract machines vary from literal machines in that they are expected to perform correctly and independently of hardware.
-Abstract machines are "machines" because they allow step-by-step execution of programmes; they are "abstract" because they ignore many aspects of actual (hardware) machines.
+Abstract machines are "machines" because they allow step-by-step execution of programs; they are "abstract" because they ignore many aspects of actual (hardware) machines.
 A typical abstract machine consists of a definition in terms of **input, output, and the set of allowable operations** used to turn the former into the latter.
 They can be used for purely theoretical reasons as well as models for real-world computer systems.
 In the theory of computation, abstract machines are often used in thought experiments regarding computability or to analyse the complexity of algorithms. \[1\]

 - Definition
   - Machine